makcrtve/geetRPCS/README.md

 ## ⚙️ Configuration

-### 🎯 Smart Defaults
+### 🎯 Unified Settings

-geetRPCS works **out of the box** without requiring a `config.json` file!
-The application uses optimized default settings automatically.
+geetRPCS works **out of the box**!
+The application now uses a centralized `settings.json` and internal caches to ensure performance.

 **config.json is only needed if you want to:**
 - Use your own Discord Application ID